casweeney/aave-v3-protocol-breakdown/breakdown.md

 require(!isFrozen, Errors.RESERVE_FROZEN);
 ```

-The above checks is inside th validateSupply() function found in the ValidationLogic.sol
+The above checks is inside the ``validateSupply()`` function found in ``the ValidationLogic.sol``

-- The last thing is to update the interest rates with the updateInterestRates() function, which receives as parameters, the reserves cached, the specific asset and the amount of the asset.
+- The last thing is to update the interest rates with the ``updateInterestRates()`` function, which receives as parameters, the reserves cached, the specific asset and the amount of the asset.

-- The main action of the function is where the supply of the ERC20 token is done, by using the safeTransferFrom function and the mint of aTokens.
+- The main action of the function is where the supply of the ERC20 token is done, by using the ``safeTransferFrom()`` function and the ``mint()`` of aTokens.
 See the code below:
 ```
 IERC20(params.asset).safeTransferFrom(msg.sender, reserveCache.aTokenAddress, params.amount);
 ```